How to harvest Beetroot

 Round varieties can be grown in pots.
 Choose containers that are at least 20 cm in diameter and equally deep.

 Follow on from Potatoes, Include with other root crops, legumes and onions in a three cycle or with only onions and roots in a four year cycle.
-Do not replant with root crops in the same area, but rotate with green manure, Cabbage family, light feeders or other groups of vegetables.

 Can be grown for micro/salad greens in windowsill trays over winter.